ShivanshShalabh/ZoomoBot/README.md

   * Openpyxl:
   * Pynput
 * Pip command: pip install selenium openpyxl pynput (Run this command in the command prompt/ terminal)
-* Steps to install Chrome Driver:
+* Steps to install ChromeDriver:
   * Open Chrome browser and paste in this url chrome://settings/help .
 You will get the version of Chrome you are using.
   * Then, go to this website https://chromedriver.chromium.org/downloads , choose your chrome version and download the file according to your OS.
   * Extract the zip folder and place the file in the same folder in which the python scripts are.